CommonChem/CommonChem/design_decisions.md

 ## Field Names Style Guide

 There is no strictly enforced style for field names.
-Fields in the core CommonChem specification should be lowercase with words separated by underscores as necessary to improve readability.
-This matches the [PEP8 style guide for Python](https://www.python.org/dev/peps/pep-0008/).
-CamelCase is discouraged, but may be used in toolkit-specific extensions to match the convention used by the toolkit.
+Fields in the core CommonChem specification should be lowercase or camelCase (with an initial lower case letter) where necessary to improve readability.

-Legibility is prioritized over brevity.
+Legibility must be balanced with brevity.
 CommonChem isn't trying to be the most concise possible representation (there are much better formats for that) so why sacrifice human-readability?
-For example, we use field names like `bonds` instead of `b`, and `type` instead of `t`, etc. Widely understood abbreviations such as `chg`, `coords`, and `hcount` are still used.
+Widely understood abbreviations such as `chg`, `coords`, and `impHs` are acceptable but more cryptic fields like single letters are discouraged.

 ## Versions